astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/02_manage-platform-users.md

 ## Overview

-In addition to the [Role-Based Access Control (RBAC) functionality](/docs/enterprise/v0.16/manage-astronomer/workspace-permissions/) core to our platform, Astronomer Enterprise allows teams to customize *how* they want users to create accounts on Astronomer and what they're able to do on the platform - both on Astronomer and Airflow.
+In addition to Workspace-level [role-based access control (RBAC) functionality](/docs/enterprise/stable/manage-astronomer/workspace-permissions/) core to our platform, Astronomer Enterprise allows teams to customize *how* they want users to create accounts on Astronomer and what they're able to do on the platform - both on Astronomer and Airflow.

 Read below for a high-level overview of user management and guidelines around public sign-ups, role customization and adding System Admins.

-### Adding Users to Astronomer
+## Add Users to Astronomer

-When Astronomer Enterprise is first deployed, the first user to log in is granted "System Admin" permissions by default.
+When Astronomer Enterprise is first deployed, the first user to log in is granted "System Admin" permissions by default (more on that below).
 From there, a user is created on Astronomer Enterprise by:

 - Invitation to a Workspace by a Workspace Admin
 - Invitation to Astronomer by a System Admin